Darlington: Railway

-Darlington railway station has a large Victorian clock tower which can be seen throughout large areas of the town.
+Darlington railway station has a large Victorian clock tower, which can be seen from most areas of the town.

 Roads

 Darlington is well connected to the North East's major trunk route, the A1(M), which bypasses the town to the west.
 It was completed in 1965, replacing the Great North Road route which is now known as the A167.
-The town is served by three closely-spaced junctions of the A1(M): Junctions 57 A66(M), 58 A68, and 59 A167.
-Junction 59 is the access exit for Darlington motorway services (Newton Park), with an onsite filling station, hotel and restaurant.
-Darlington is also close to other major trunk routes, including the A66 trans-Pennine route connecting Darlington to Stockton-on-Tees and the A19.
+The town is served by three closely-spaced junctions of the A1(M): junctions 57 (A66(M)), 58 (A68) and 59 (A167), which is also the access exit for Darlington motorway services (Newton Park), with an on-site filling station, hotel and restaurant.

+The town is also close to other major trunk routes, including the A66 trans-Pennine route connecting Darlington to Stockton-on-Tees and the A19.

 The £5.9 million 5 mi A66 Darlington eastern bypass opened on 25 November 1985.
 The Darlington Eastern Transport Corridor, linking the Central Park regeneration zone (Haughton Road) and Darlington town centre to a new roundabout on the A66, was opened in the summer of 2008.

-Bus
+Buses

-Bus transport in the town is provided by Arriva North East.

-Stagecoach used to operate in the town until 2007, when it sold its operations to Arriva.
-Arriva services connect Darlington to neighbouring towns and cities such as Durham, Bishop Auckland, Richmond, Stockton, and Middlesbrough.

-There are also two smaller independent operators running services in the town, called Dales & District and Hodgsons Buses.
+Bus routes in the town are provided mostly by Arriva North East; its services connect Darlington to neighbouring towns and cities such as Durham, Bishop Auckland, Richmond, Stockton and Middlesbrough.
+There are also two smaller independent operators running services: Dales & District and Hodgsons Buses.

-Pavement
+Stagecoach North East operated originally in the town until 2007, when it sold its operations to Arriva.
+Stagecoach returned to Darlington in 2023, following the decision by Arriva to end its service 12 from Hurworth to Middleton St. George and Teesside Airport; it took over this service on 23 September 2023, renumbering it as route 6 (6A on Sundays) and extending it to Stockton, via Eaglescliffe, Yarm and Ingleby Barwick.

+Cycling

-Darlington was chosen by the Department for Transport as one of three national Sustainable Travel Demonstration Towns (together with Peterborough and Worcester) in 2004 and delivering a three-year research and marketing programme to promote sustainable travel choices under the brand name 'Local Motion'.
+Darlington was chosen by the Department for Transport as one of three national Sustainable Travel Demonstration Towns (together with Peterborough and Worcester) in 2004 and delivering a three-year research and marketing programme to promote sustainable travel choices under the brand name Local Motion.
 It was also chosen as one of six cycling demonstration towns in October 2005, receiving £3 million worth of funding from the government and local council money.

-2007 Town Centre Pedestrian Heart Project worth 10 million pounds, saw some of Darlington Town Centre modernised, with an emphasis on vehicles becoming less common in the centre and some roads pedestrianised completely.
-Other improvements were to cycling facilities and routes, and linking the town to the national cycle route network.
+The 2007 Town Centre Pedestrian Heart Project, an investment of £10 million, saw some of Darlington's town centre modernised; there was an emphasis on vehicles becoming less common in the centre and some roads pedestrianised completely.
+Other improvements were to cycling facilities and routes, linking the town to the national cycle route network.
 Darlington is the only place to win both sustainable travel and cycling demonstration town status.

 Education

 Museums and heritage

-The town's main museum is Head of Steam, sited near North Road railway station – it and Piercebridge Roman Fort near the town are run by the Darlington Museum Service.
+The town's main museum is Hopetown Darlington, sited near North Road railway station; it and Piercebridge Roman Fort near the town are run by the Darlington Museum Service.